kvz/lanyon/README.md

 - Markdown linting (WIP)
 - Spell checking (WIP)

-Lanyon is used by [Transloadit](https://transloadit.com) for static sites, and is geared towards their use-case.
+Lanyon is used by [Transloadit](https://transloadit.com) for static sites, focusses on their use-case.
 Trying to get so many moving parts to behave comes with challenges and a ton of configuration options.
-This project won't support all the things that its underlying components support, and prefers convention over configuration.
+Lanyon won't support all the things that its underlying components support, and prefers convention over configuration.

 We'll be assuming:

 - Sass
-- ES6 (and maybe React)
+- ES6
 - Assets in `./assets/`, with transpiled assets in `./assets/build`
 - Node modules in `./node_modules/`, Bower components in `./assets/bower_components` (if any)
-- `app.js` is the primary entry point
 - Our users already have a working Node.js setup and don't mind a `package.json` in their project
 - GitHub pages for deploys (with Travis CI as a builder)
 - Any environment other than `development` means `production`.
 This is to simplify, and if you have additional stages like `test`, you'll likely want to test as close to production as possible anyway.